ioannad/experiments/neural-networks/README.md

 At the moment this produces a quil animation, which shows a single perceptron with three inputs (two coordinates and a bias) learning how to recognise whether a point is above or below a given line.

-A filled dot means the perceptron guess that the point is below the line, and an empty dot means the perceptron guess that the point is above the line.
+A filled dot means the perceptron guesses that the point is below the line, and an empty dot means the perceptron guesses that the point is above the line.
+Every time the app starts a new perceptron is generated, with random weights between -1 and 1.

 Every 300 points the screen gets refreshed to show the learning process better, and the applet runs for 2000 learning points.